Voorhees Supply Chain Conference

 Ames, Iowa

-Join us in Ames for the 32nd annual Voorhees Supply Chain Conference!
-Learn from industry leaders and network with other supply chain professionals as we talk about enhancing supply chain management through artificial intelligence.
+Join us in Ames for the 33rd annual Voorhees Supply Chain Conference!
+Learn from industry leaders and network with other supply chain professionals as we talk about making supply chains more human-centric, sustainable, and resilient.

-After lunch, enjoy a series of quick research updates from Iowa State’s internationally recognized supply chain management faculty.
+You’ll also hear from three start-up leaders and enjoy a series of quick research updates from our internationally recognized supply chain management faculty.

 The Voorhees Conference is designed for professionals involved in planning, sourcing, manufacturing, and delivering products.
 Bring your team and take advantage of special group pricing for teams of three or more!